 The external module is equipped with additional detector - either room temperature operated DLaTGS type, or high sensitive liquid nitrogen cooled MCT´s.
 Simple computer controlled switch allow the setup of either sample compartment measurements or run combined TG-FT-IR analysis.

-The detection sensitivity of compounds follow beer´s law.
-Depending on the path length of the cell, the concentration and the absorptivity of the investigated molecule.
-The absorbtivity as natural constant can not be invluenced by the experimental setup.
+The detection sensitivity of compounds follow beers law.
+Depending on the path length of the cell, the concentration and the absorbtivity of the investigated molecule.
+The absorbtivity as natural constant can not be influenced by the experimental setup.
 The longer the pathlength, the more Molecules are passing through at any given moment.
 On the other hand the gas concentration is also influenced by the volume of the cell - and on the other side by the amount of sample needed.
 The lower the volume, the higher the concentration of the gases evolved.

-PERSEUS® is the name given to the patended Alliance of the tiny and efficient ALPHA II FT-IR spectrometer and the NETZSCH Thermoanalyzers.
+PERSEUS® is the name given to the patented Alliance of the tiny and efficient ALPHA II FT-IR spectrometer and the NETZSCH Thermoanalyzers.